tkumata/InsertSpace/README.md

     1. Download clone and unarchive
     2. Open this folder by VSCode
     3. Press F5 (open new window automatically)
-    4. Press F1 in new window
+    4. Press F1 in new window and input 'Insert Space'
     5. Quit VSCode all
     6. mv this/ $HOME/.vscode/extensions/
     7. Launch VSCode